 - information about funding schemes to assist people with the costs of continence products such as the Australian Government's Continence Aids Payment Scheme

 - details of local continence service providers, product suppliers and manufacturers

-- access to a wide range of free information brochures, including brochures in languages other than English.
+- access to a wide range of free information brochures and booklets, including brochures in languages other than English.

 You can phone the National Continence Helpline between the hours of 8am and 8pm (AEST).
 Out of these hours, please contact: